 – In transactions that are more complicated (such as double loans, commercial transactions, etc.), fees may be higher.

-Title insurance is a contract of indemnity between the insured and the title insurance company.
+Title insurance in Abilene, Texas, and other cities is a contract of indemnity between the insured and the title insurance company.
 Title insurance represents the judgment of the title company as to the insurability of the title and may, in the event title is challenged, provide certain remedies for the insured.
 Title insurance is not a representation or warranty as to title.

 Why do I need title insurance?

-Title insurance offers two distinct types of protection for your residential or business property.
+Title insurance in Abilene, Texas, offers two distinct types of protection for your residential or business property.
 First, the basis of title insurance is an examination of the public records.
-In our title examination, we will identify all kinds of information about the property to be purchased, including the existence of any potential defect in the title.
+In our title examination in Abilene, Texas, we will identify all kinds of information about the property to be purchased, including the existence of any potential defect in the title.
 Defects can range from a lien against the property held by a lender or a governmental agency to a competing claim of ownership of the property.
-A recent study by the American Land Title Association revealed that in 36% of all real estate transactions a problem or defect in the title was discovered through the title examination process.
+A recent study by the American Land Title Association revealed that in 36 percent of all real estate transactions a problem or defect in the title was discovered through the title examination process.
 The research and corrective work of First Texas Title can dramatically reduce the likelihood that someone will make a claim against your title.
-The second type of protection comes after the sale, when title insurance can offer coverage for certain defects in the title that may arise and were not identified and addressed by the title company.
+The second type of protection comes after the sale when title insurance can offer coverage for certain defects in the title that may arise and were not identified and addressed by the title company.

 Who underwrites title insurance?

 First Texas Title is an exclusive agent of First American Title Company.
-First American Title Company is a division of The First American Corporation, a Fortune 500 Company and the global leader in the provision of real estate and business information services.
+First American Title Company is a division of The First American Corporation, a Fortune 500 company and the global leader in the provision of real estate and business information services.
 Learn more about The First American Corporation by clicking here.
-What this means for you is that, instead of relying on First Texas Title or or attorneys to be here if you have a title problem 10 years from now, you have the backing of one of the largest and most well established companies in the country.
+What this means for you is that instead of relying on First Texas Title or on attorneys to be here if you have a title problem 10 years from now, you have the backing of one of the largest and most well established companies in the country.

 How much does title insurance cost?

-here are many ways a transaction can be structured between a buyer and a seller.
-First Texas Title and Bradshaw, McCall & Westbrook, PLLC can work with you to identify the best way to proceed with your transaction.
-Each type of transaction has specific risks and potential problems, so be sure to consult with an attorney prior to entering into a contract if you have any questions.
+There are many ways a transaction can be structured between a buyer and a seller.
+First Texas Title and Bradshaw, McCall & Westbrook, PLLC, can work with you to identify the best way to proceed with your transaction.
+Each type of transaction has specific risks and potential problems so be sure to consult with an attorney prior to entering into a contract if you have any questions.
 Some of the most common ways of transferring real estate are:

 Traditional Loan Transactions